Who knew that blueberry muffins would be a million times better with cream cheese? These simple blueberry cream cheese muffins are spectacular.

-The cream cheese lends a creamy flavor to the muffins, but it also gives the blueberry muffins a slightly more dense and deliciously soft texture that is irresistible (as in, try to eat only one – I dare you).
+The cream cheese lends a creamy flavor to the muffins, but it also gives the blueberry cream cheese muffins a slightly more dense and deliciously soft texture that is irresistible (as in, try to eat only one – I dare you).

 Second of all: buttermilk, baby.

 I happen to believe in buttermilk.
 I love buttermilk.
-I think buttermilk makes almost any baked good better.
+And I think buttermilk makes almost any baked good better.
 I always keep it on hand or rely on my handy-dandy homemade buttermilk substitutions.

 And in the case of these muffins, it makes the crumb extra tender and flavorful.